pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 Pulumi ESC, and the `esc run` command in particular, are designed to make your cloud journey smoother, more secure, and less daunting.
 So, the next time you find yourself drowning in a sea of cloud configurations, remember, with Pulumi ESC and a dash of code, you can say goodbye to manual configuration hassles and hello to efficient, secure, and scalable cloud development with Pulumi ESC.

 Want to learn more about Pulumi?
 Our [Get Started with Pulumi](https://www.pulumi.com/docs/get-started/) hub is a great place to start.
-This is also where you can find out how to manually configure OIDC for other Pulumi providers.

 If you’re looking for an automated (and faster) way to configure OIDC with Pulumi, we’ve got you covered!
 Check out our [Examples repo](https://github.com/pulumi/examples) where we offer a wide variety of automations using Pulumi Infrastructure as Code (IaC).
 For OIDC in particular, we have example automation for: